mato/docker-unikernel-runner/README.md

 ## Known issues

-* (to be filed) MirageOS `direct` networking stack on `unix` always starts with the same MAC address.
+* ([mirage/mirage-net-unix#23](https://github.com/mirage/mirage-net-unix/issues/23)) MirageOS `direct` networking stack on `unix` always starts with the same MAC address.
 Until this is fixed it is not possible to run more than one unikernel.